mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ### States and lifecycles

-Most important business entities have a lifecycle--they go through a series of changes over time.
+Most important business entities have a lifecycle — they go through a series of changes over time.

 * An invoice starts off as unpaid, and then transitions to being paid.
 * A purchaser starts off as a guest, and then transitions to being registered.